A History of Europe

 2. "Cave man" is a misnomer.
 They didn't all live in caves; those on the move were perfectly capable of building tents or lean-tos out of sticks and animal skins.
 Unfortunately most of their artifacts were exposed to the elements and not preserved for us, so the cave-dweller gets all the credit.

 3. We haven't really come that far from the cave man who could paint.
 Pablo Picasso, the most important artist of the twentieth century, is reported to have said after visiting the famous Lascaux cave, "We have invented nothing!"
+For more about Picasso, see Chapter 15, footnote #12.

 4. The late Marija Gimbutas produced several controversial books that rewrote European prehistory, the last one being The Civilisation of the Goddess.
 In these, she argued that before 2000 B.C., Europeans lived in peace, worshiped a mother goddess, and enjoyed equality between the sexes.
 From Minoan Crete to Lepenski Vir to the barrows of the megalith builders, Gimbutas saw symbols of the mother goddess everywhere.
 This near-Utopia ended when the aggressive, patriarchal culture of the Indo-Europeans forced its way in from the east.
 Gimbutas' ideas are only now finding acceptance in the academic community, but they are popular among feminists and New Agers, who see the society Gimbutas described as similar to the one they would like to create.